SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Training Aspect Embedding Models

 \subsection{Dataset Creation}

 The foundation of our framework is a dataset of scientific abstracts from the target domain.
-For this purpose, we leverage a corpus of 37,786 papers in the field of invasion biology, compiled by \cite{brinner2025enhancing}.
+For this purpose, we leverage a corpus of 37,786 papers from the field of invasion biology, compiled by \cite{brinner2025enhancing}.
 To train the aspect-specific embedding models, we then require multiple summarizing sentences for each abstract and aspect, that summarize the aspect-specific information of that paper for \textit{just the aspect of interest in isolation}, while excluding information about other factors.

-To generate these summaries, we use Mistral 3.1 Small \cite{mistral}, prompting it four times per abstract to summarize the designated aspect.
+To generate these summaries, we use Mistral 3.1 Small \cite{mistral}, prompting it four times per abstract to summarize the designated aspect or reply “Not applicable” if the aspect does not apply to the study.
 Due to stochasticity in autoregressive generation, the resulting summaries differ slightly in phrasing but remain highly semantically aligned because of the shared generation context.
-If the aspect does not apply to a given study, the model is instructed to return “Not applicable”.
-Further details on important insights, exemplary prompts and dataset sizes for each factor are reported in Appendix \ref{app:inv_data_creation}, with exemplary summaries being displayed in Figure \ref{fig:invasion_bio_example}.
+Important insights, exemplary prompts and dataset sizes for each factor are reported in Appendix \ref{app:inv_data_creation}, with exemplary summaries being displayed in Figure \ref{fig:invasion_bio_example}.